The Optimum Surface Finish of Tantalum Beads

-The surface finish may be a task to consider when working with tantalum beads.
-Determination of a proper finish for a given application can be problematic, as there are no specific ball specification for tantalum.
-Commonly industry ball grades adapted from steel ball processing (like e.g. ABMA or ISO 3290) are also used to specify tantalum balls.
-When using the standards however, only reference to the basic diameter is given by manufactures, so purchasing a “good” grade bead is no guarantee for a suitable surface finish.
+The surface finish may be a consideration when working with tantalum beads.
+Determination of a proper finish for a given application can be problematic, as there are no specific ball specifications for tantalum.
+Common industry ball grades adapted from steel ball processing (like e.g. ABMA or ISO 3290) are also used to grade tantalum balls.
+However these standards only measure the basic diameter of the ball or bead, not the quality of the finish.

 Determination of surface roughness

-Traditionally Ra measurements are used to describe the surface finish of a component.
-When it comes small diameter balls, such measure may not be usable, as the reading “tip” of the equipment is often relative large compared to the roughness to be measured.
-It may therefore be difficult to use the Ra value to describe the actual roughness of the ball surface.
+Traditionally, Ra measurements are used to describe the surface finish of a component.
+When it comes to small diameter balls, such measurements are not often feasible, as the reading “tip” of the equipment is often relatively large when compared to the roughness of the ball to be measured.
+It may therefore be difficult to use these Ra values to describe the actual roughness of the ball’s surface.

-X-medics’ experience is that Scanning Electron Micrographs may be a suitable way to evaluate the finish of the tantalum surface for beads or balls.
-Is does not provide a quantitative figure, but offers a good visual idea about the surface quality.
+We find that Scanning Electron Micrographs are a good way to evaluate the finish of the tantalum surface for beads or balls.
+It does not provide a quantitative figure, but offers a good visual idea about the surface quality.
 The SEM pictures below shows examples of 2 polished and a super-polished tantalum sphere.

 During the ball manufacturing process from tantalum wire, the surface roughness may be affected by a number of parameters during processing, including: exact equipment settings, timing, the type and concentration of the grinding/polishing media, lubrication, etc. Variations in the surface finish after a process step will therefore occur from batch to batch.
 For a well-controlled ball manufacturing process, the variations in the surface roughness will normally be less than illustrated by balls 1 and 2 above.
 The common way to reduce the surface roughness is to polish for a longer time and/or add additional polishing steps in the processing.
 More processing will in turn increase the costs of production.